Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 ### Windows:
 <ol>
   <li> The application is compatible with Windows 7, 8, 8.1, 10, and 11.</li>
-  <li> Open the .exe file, if it does not open, make sure the "_internal" folder is in the same folder as the .exe file.</li>
+  <li> Open the .exe file in the dist, if it does not open, make sure the "_internal" folder is in the same folder as the .exe file.</li>
   <li> If Windows shows a "Windows protected your PC" warning, click "More info" and then "Run anyway".
 This is a standard message shown for unsigned applications.</li>
 </ol>